Abbott Laboratories (ABT) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 147.27 million shares valued at $16.12 billion.
 The investor’s holdings represent 8.31% of the ABT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 133.43 million shares valued at $14.61 billion to account for 7.53% of the shares outstanding.
 The other top investors are Capital Research Global Investors which holds 86.39 million shares representing 4.88% and valued at over $9.46 billion, while State Street Corporation holds 4.03% of the shares totaling 71.33 million with a market value of $7.81 billion.

-Abbott Laboratories (NYSE: ABT) is 7.79% higher on its value in year-to-date trading and has touched a low of $64.50 and a high of $128.54 in the current 52-week trading range.
+Abbott Laboratories (NYSE: ABT) is 11.64% higher on its value in year-to-date trading and has touched a low of $73.61 and a high of $128.54 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ABT stock was last observed hovering at around $120.49 in the last trading session, with the day’s loss setting it -2.47% off its average median price target of $137.50 for the next 12 months.
-It is also 25.3% off the consensus price target high of $158.00 offered by 22 analysts, but current levels are -6.32% lower than the price target low of $111.00 for the same period.
+The ABT stock was last observed hovering at around $122.07 in the last trading session, with the day’s gains setting it 0.16% off its average median price target of $137.50 for the next 12 months.
+It is also 22.64% off the consensus price target high of $158.00 offered by 22 analysts, but current levels are -10.12% lower than the price target low of $111.00 for the same period.

 Abbott Laboratories (ABT) Analyst Forecasts